 About Evan Ogden

-Meanwhile lets just say that we are proud Evan Ogden contributed a whooping 11 entries.
+But we are proud to say that Evan Ogden contributed 11 entries already.

 About the time we were starting to see hints of spring teasing us with early blooming plants and robin song, the “Polar Vortex” we had been watching from behind our mountains suddenly nudged us with its icy fingers.
 Cold air poured in from the north briefly mixing with damp pacific air, dusting the Northwest with […]

 With the leaves down and your harvested fruit all canned, pressed or fed to local wildlife, its time to consider wintertime care of your trees and plants.
 Pruning can be done anytime between leaf fall and the first signs of budding in late winter.
 Early winter is probably best, so you can enjoy the fruits […]